mim/ling83800hw4/README.md

-LING83800: MP4
+LING83800: Homework "4"
 ==============

 In this assignment, you will build a bigram hidden Markov model tagger.

 To do this you will:

-1.  write a script which extracts the *sufficient statistics* (emission and transition probabilities) from labeled data, and
+1.  write a script that extracts the *sufficient statistics* (emission and transition probabilities) from labeled data, and
-2.  write a script which implements greedy decoding.
+2.  write a script that implements greedy decoding.

 Part 1: tagger training
 -----------------------

-In the first part of this assignment, you will compute *sufficient statistics* for your HMM tagger using the tagged and tokenized data in `data/train.tag`.
+In the first part of this assignment, you will compute *sufficient statistics* for your HMM tagger using the tagged and tokenized data in [data/train.tag](data/train.tag).

 ### What to do

-Write a script called `train_tagger.py` which reads this data, sentence by sentence, and computes:
+Write a script called `train_tagger.py` that reads this data, sentence by sentence, and computes:

 -   the bigram transition probabilities $P(t_i \mid t_{i - 1})$ where $t_i$ is